 Roshan Rao

-I am a research scientist at Meta AI, working on neural evolutionary models of protein sequences.
-Previously, I did my PhD at UC Berkeley, where I was advised by John Canny and Pieter Abbeel Check out my dissertation talk for an introduction to this area of research and an overview of my past work!
+I am a co-founder and research scientist at EvolutionaryScale, working on evolutionary models of proteins.
+Previously, I worked at Meta AI and completed my PhD at UC Berkeley, where I was advised by John Canny and Pieter Abbeel.
+Check out my dissertation talk for an introduction to this area of research and an overview of my past work!

 Talks